-Andrew Kugler is a Government Relations & Public Law lawyer.
+Andrew Kugler is a Public Policy, Regulatory & Political Law lawyer.
 He provides strategic advice to public, private and nonprofit clients, with a particular focus on the transportation, technology and health care industries.

 Andrew helps clients craft legislative strategies and interface with government officials and agencies at the local, state and federal levels.
 This work often requires him to draft legislation and appear before legislatures and regulatory agencies across the country.

 He also has significant experience with state and local government contracts.
 His recent engagements include government procurements for California’s high speed rail system, wastewater control systems, airport concessions, pharmacy benefit management services, parking meter collection, light rail vehicle purchases, airport courtesy shuttles and terminal managers, Greek Theatre operations and a multi-jurisdictional interoperable emergency communications system.